martinbudden/BabyCube/BC200/readme.md

 # BabyCube Assembly Instructions

 These are the assembly instructions for the BabyCube.
-These instructions are not fully comprehensive, that is they do not show every small detail of the construction and in particular they do not show the wiring.
+These instructions are not fully comprehensive, that is they do not show every small detail of the construction, and in particular they do not show the wiring.
 However there is sufficient detail that someone with a good understanding of 3D printers can build the BabyCube.

 ![Main Assembly](assemblies/main_assembled.png)